 Commenting on an application

-Anyone has the right to comment on any current application, irrespective of how they came to know about it, or where they live.
-However, we usually ask for comments to be received within 21 days of the date of the letter to neighbours or site notice or by the date indicated on the website in order that your comments can be taken into account before the decision is made.
+Anyone has the right to comment on current applications, irrespective of how they came to know about it, or where they live.
+We usually ask for comments to be received within 21 days of the date of our notification.
+Please use the online planning register to see whether comments on a particular application are still being accepted.

 How you can offer support or object